biowdl/biowdl.github.io/styleGuidelines.md

 - Following a comma.
 - Before the `then` or `else` in an `if-then-else` expression.
 - Following an opening bracket (`(`).
-- Following an operators which would otherwise be followed by a space (see section 3), as a last resort.
+- Following an operator which would otherwise be followed by a space (see section 3), as a last resort.

 In addition there are some places where there should always be a line break.